 Damien has over 20 years’ experience dealing with complex tax litigation and for the past 10 years has been exclusively involved in litigating with the various Revenue authorities.
-Damien has been listed in the 2020 and 2021 edition of Best Lawyers in Australia for Tax Law.
-He is also recognised in 2018 and 2019 edition of Doyles Guide as a Recommended lawyer in Tax Law for Queensland.
+Damien has been listed in the 2020 to 2023 edition of The Best Lawyers in Australia for Tax Law.
+He is also recognised in 2018 and 2019 edition of Doyles Guide as a recommended lawyer in Tax Law for Queensland.

 Damien has particular expertise in tax disputes and is based in the Firm’s Brisbane office.
 A former partner at Ernst and Young law he led the firm's Queensland tax disputes practice.
 He advises on all aspects of Australian and State revenue disputes as well as complex cross border tax investigations, tax litigation, management of raids by revenue authorities and strategic discussions with tax authorities.
 More recently Damien has practiced in his own specialised tax disputes and litigation firm.